 Yes!
-As you drive around Iceland, all along the main road you see horses in the fields.
+If you hire a car in Iceland and drive around the country, all along the main road you see horses in the fields.
 I thought they were beautiful, and kept wanting to stop the car and get out to talk to them and photograph them.
 They’re incredibly curious and friendly, which is very endearing, but also annoying when you’re trying to take a photo and they keep coming over to say hello!

 But if you’re travelling round Iceland with kids, this will definitely be one of the highlights for them!

 The first few days we were on a very tight schedule, so there wasn’t time to keep stopping.
-And often there is nowhere safe to pull over, as there is no hard shoulder and few laybys, and traffic does come along the road pretty fast!
+And often as you drive along Iceland’s ring road there is nowhere safe to pull over, as there is no hard shoulder and few laybys, and traffic does come along the road pretty fast!
 But on our third evening we drove past this group of horses standing on a ridge with the setting sun behind them.
 I spotted them as we passed and felt that full-body pull many photographers will recognise, when you just HAVE to photograph something or you will always regret it.
 So I turned the car around and went back.

 There was no gate, only a cattle grid, so it was easy enough to walk right into the field and get the right position to capture the horses with the sun behind them.

 My colleague was a bit nervous at first – after all, we didn’t know how these animals might react to our being in their field – but he soon saw that they were very friendly and came to join me.

 Icelandic horses in the wind

 One other endearing trait I noticed was that, on windy days (and there are plenty of those!), all the horses line up like rows of soldiers with their bums facing into the wind!
 I kept trying to photograph this but every time we stopped the car, the horses would immediately come over, so I could never get the shot!
 You can see from the way their manes are being blown about how windy it was though.